Authenticity and ethics: how to recognize a genuine indigenous product?

 Some sectors have trusted brands.
 For example, the Igloo Tag certifies the authenticity of Inuit artworks (sculptures, prints, engravings).
 Campaigns like The Original Original also encourage the promotion of truly Indigenous artists and businesses.

-An abnormally low price is often a sign of imitation.
-Indigenous art requires time, skill, and a deep respect for the materials.
-Buying at a fair price is recognizing the value of the work.
+An unusually low price is often a sign of imitation.
+Indigenous art requires time, skill, and deep respect for materials.
+Paying a fair price means recognizing the value of the work.

-Ethical purchasing isn't just about verifying authenticity.
-It also involves asking questions like:
+Ethical purchasing is not limited to verifying authenticity.
+It also involves asking questions such as:

-• Does the craftsman or the community receive a fair share?
+• Does the artisan or community receive a fair share?

 • Is the product presented with respect for its cultural significance?

-Supporting ethics means participating in a virtuous circle where the craftsman is valued and the buyer is guaranteed a product with meaning.
+Supporting ethics means participating in a virtuous cycle where the artisan is valued and the buyer is guaranteed a product with meaning.

 How to support artisans responsibly

-• Favor online or physical stores run by local artisans or cooperatives.
+• Prioritize online or physical stores managed by Indigenous artisans or cooperatives.

-• Learn about the history of the piece before you buy it.
+• Learn about the history of the piece before purchasing.

 • Share the artists' stories: behind every work lies a story.